 Russia cracks more travel bucket lists than you can imagine, and yet, so few ever manage to sneak a peek inside the walls of Kremlin or hop into the ice-cold waters of Lake Baikal.
 Why?

-Why?
-The short answer: it’s a huge pain in the ass.
+The short and slightly vulgar answer: It’s a huge pain in the ass.

 But, really, when all that stands between you sitting on the couch and wandering the streets of St Petersburg alongside the ghosts of Dostoyevsky and Gogol is a monolithic Kafkaesque bureaucratic nightmare, why not just confront the beast?
 To win this David vs Goliath battle is surprisingly simple.
 As long as you’re well prepared and equipped with some patience.

 Not running scared yet?
-Ready to apply for a Russian visa and escape to Russia?
+Ready to apply for a Russian visa and launch an awesome DIY trip to Russia?
 Here’s how to do it (without losing your cool):

 1. Find your local Russian embassy or consulate